thatgirldorian/TBR-List-with-EJS-and-Node-JS/README.md

 # TBR List with EJS and Node JS
  This is a list app that lets me keep track of the books I want to read per month.
 I created it with EJS, Node JS and some pre-made CSS.

+ <h6>EDIT ON FEB 28, 2022</h6>
+ I learnt how to use MongoDB and added a database to this project.

 <h3>Issues faced and Solutions:</h3>
 I struggled with using a gradient for this project at first.
 But while looking at YouTube tutorials, I realised I could use animations instead.